 Knowledge of the social implications of various diseases or disabilities;

-Ability to learn to assess customers’ circumstances to evaluate their strengths, weakness, environmental constraints and resources;
+Skill in assessing customers’ circumstances and evaluating their strengths, weakness, environmental constraints and resources;

-Ability to learn to work effectively with children and adults who have social, economic, emotional, behavioral or health problems;
+Ability to work effectively with children and adults who have social, economic, emotional, behavioral or health problems;

-Ability to learn to enhance and develop problem solving and coping capabilities of customers;
+Ability to enhance and develop problem solving and coping capabilities of customers;

-Ability to learn to refer customers to the appropriate health, social service and mental hygiene resources;
+Ability to identify and refer customers to the appropriate health, social service and mental hygiene resources;

-Ability to learn to make recommendations regarding individualized plans of service;
+Ability to make recommendations regarding plans of service;

 Ability to establish and maintain professional working relationships with staff members, other agencies and institutions and the general public.